CityOfBoston/contextual_range_filter/README.txt

 Node and taxonomy term ids etc are special cases of integers so will work also.

-You may use the OR ('+') and the negate operators.
+You may use the OR ('+' to use multiple ranges).
+You can also the negate the range(s), that is "exclude" rather than "include".
 You negate by ticking the "Exclude" box on the Views Contextual filter configuration panel, in the "More" section.